 "I was recruited to CCM in 1996 by a faculty member who approached me on the hospital floor because she saw that I enjoyed interacting with students," she says.
 After one year as an adjunct instructor, Maraska was brought on full-time.

-Before becoming chair, she taught Nursing Fundamentals, which introduces students to core nursing concepts, including basic skills, theoretical content and application to the practice setting.
+Before becoming dean, she taught Nursing Fundamentals, which introduces students to core nursing concepts, including basic skills, theoretical content and application to the practice setting.
 As chair, she now teaches Nursing Colloquium, the last course before graduation, which includes resume writing and interviewing skills.

 "Freshmen students make me smile.I need to escort them into a patient’s room because they are so anxious," she says.
 "Senior students make me proud.
 Being able to witness their professional growth is such a reward."